-In April 2017, the Petra Nova Plant in Texas was opened.
-This facility includes CCS during the coal burning process for electricity and uses the steam as part of a process that is known as enhanced oil recovery.
-This process accounts for a miniscule portion of U.S. oil production where carbon dioxide is captured from natural gas and fertilizer plants.
-The captured CO2 is then sold to oil firms that compress the CO2 within old oil wells to dissolve and dislodge previously difficult to access oil deposits.
+In April 2017, the Petra Nova Plant was opened in Texas.
+This facility includes CCS during the coal burning process for electricity generation and uses the CO2 produced to improve the oil production system as part of a process that is known as enhanced oil recovery.
+The captured CO2 is sold to oil firms that compress the CO2 within old oil wells to dissolve and dislodge oil in the inefficient old oil wells.
+This process accounts for a minuscule portion of U.S. oil production, capturing carbon dioxide from natural gas and fertilizer plants as a byproduct.

-Despite its advancements, CCS technology remains difficult to implement within large-scale facilities.
+Despite its advancements, CCS technology remains challenging to implement within large-scale facilities.
 The costs of operating these facilities are still relatively high, especially as it requires additional energy to capture carbon.
-Increased investments could stimulate the industry, however, the minimal amount of emissions that are contained may indicate that the technology is not worth investing in.
+Increased investments could stimulate the industry.
+However, the minimal amount of emissions that are contained may indicate that the technology is not a lucrative investment.
 Additionally, companies need an incentive to bury CO2, yet, many critics are against further subsidizing this technology.
 It is commonly argued that subsidies would encourage increased oil production without a guarantee that the stored CO2 would not leak (as has been observed in poorly monitored and poorly regulated facilities).
-Some supporters argue that CCS would benefit countries like India and China where coal plants are still many years away from being retired.
+Some supporters argue that CCS would benefit countries like India and China, where coal plants are still many years away from retirement.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date